Doubly Robust Proximal Synthetic Controls: Introduction

 \subsection{Our contribution}

-All existing methods rely on correctly specifying an outcome model, based on which one can impute the counterfactual outcome trajectory of the treated unit, had it not been treated, in the post-treatment period.
-This model may be difficult to specify correctly in practice.
+Existing methods rely on correctly specifying an \emph{outcome model}, based on which one can impute the counterfactual outcome trajectory of the treated unit, had it not been treated, after treatment.
+This outcome bridge function model may be difficult to specify correctly, or may not exist.
 In this paper, we relax this requirement by leveraging the proximal causal inference framework as in \cite{Shi2021}.
-We develop two novel methods to estimate and draw inferences about the average treatment effect.
-One method relies on weighting and acts as a building block to a second method which is doubly robust (DR) \citep{Bang2005}: it is consistent and asymptotically normal if either the outcome model or the weighting function is correctly specified, without requiring that both are.
-In other words, an advantage of the DR method compared to existing methods is that the DR method allows for misspecification of one of the two models without the user necessarily knowing which is misspecified.
+We develop two novel methods to estimate the ATT.
+One method relies on weighting and is a building block to a second method which we rigorously prove is doubly robust \citep{Bang2005,Scharfstein1999}.
+It is consistent and asymptotically normal if either the outcome model or the weighting function is correctly specified, without requiring that both are.
+An advantage of the doubly robust method compared to existing methods is that it allows for misspecifing one of the two models, without the user necessarily knowing which might be misspecified.

-Our estimand of interest can be viewed as an average treatment effect on the treated (ATT) \cite[see, e.g., ][]{Hahn1998,Imbens2004,Chen2008,Shu2018}, and thus methods for identifying and estimating ATT for independently and identically distributed (i.i.d.) data might be adapted to our context of panel data.
+We observed that our estimand of interest, the ATT, is closely related to the average treatment effect on the treated for i.i.d. data \cite[e.g., ][]{Hahn1998,Imbens2004,Chen2008,Shu2018}.
 The method in \cite{Shi2021} corresponds to using an outcome confounding bridge function \citep{Miao2018}, which is the proximal causal inference counterpart of G-computation, or an outcome regression-based approach in causal inference under unconfoundedness \citep{Robins1986}.
-Meanwhile, under the usual setting with independent and identically distributed observations, the ATT may be identified via weighting \citep{Hahn1998,Imbens2004,Chen2008}, and a counterpart also exists in the proximal causal inference framework \citep{Deaner2018,Cui2020}.
-Our proposed methods are counterparts of the weighting method and the doubly robust method for estimating ATT in the context of panel data.

-We need to adapt to some important differences between these two settings.
-Notably, since the treatment is typically viewed as deterministic in panel data, the propensity score \citep{Rosenbaum1983} defining the weights of the identifying formula for the ATT is not well defined, and we instead introduce and leverage a covariate shift \citep{quinonero2009dataset} and likelihood ratio formulation of the weights to overcome this specific challenge.
-The introduction of likelihood ratio weighting for identification is a novel component of our proposed SC methods.
-Another challenge is potential serial correlation in panel data, which is absent in the classical independent and identically distributed setting.
-We propose to use the generalized method of moments (GMM) \citep{Hansen1982} to estimate and make inferences about the ATT using panel data.
+Our proposed methods are motivated by the existing identification results in proximal causal inference in the i.i.d. setting \citep{Cui2020}: one result is based on weighting and the other is based on the influence function.